mathquill/mathquill/docs/Config.md

 ## charsThatBreakOutOfSupSub

-`charsThatBreakOutOfSupSub` sets the chars that when typed, "break out" of superscripts and subscripts: for example, typing `x^2n+y` normally results in the LaTeX `x^{2n+y}`, you have to hit Down or Tab (or Space if `spaceBehavesLikeTab` is true) to move the cursor out of the exponent and get the LaTeX `x^{2n}+y`; this option makes `+` "break out" of the exponent and type what you expect.
-Problem is, now you can't just type `x^n+m` to get the LaTeX `x^{n+m}`, you have to type `x^(n+m` and delete the paren or something.
-(Doesn't apply to the first character in a superscript or subscript, so typing
-`x^-6` still results in `x^{-6}`.)
+`charsThatBreakOutOfSupSub` takes a string of the chars that when typed, "break out" of superscripts and subscripts.

+Normally, to get out of a superscript or subscript, a user has to navigate out of it with the directional keys, a mouse click, tab, or Space if [`spaceBehavesLikeTab`](http://mathquill.readthedocs.org/en/latest/Config/#spacesbehavesliketab) is true.
+For example, typing `x^2n+y` normally results in the LaTeX `x^{2n+y}`.
+If you wanted to get the LaTeX `x^{2n}+y`, the user would have to manually move the cursor out of the exponent.

+If this option was set to `'+-'`, `+` and `-` would "break out" of the exponent.
+This doesn't apply to the first character in a superscript or subscript, so typing `x^-6` still results in `x^{-6}`.
+The downside to setting this options is that in order to type `x^{n+m}`, a workaround like typing `x^(n+m` and then deleting the `(` is required.

 ## autoCommands

-`autoCommands`, a space-delimited list of LaTeX control words (no backslash, letters only, min length 2), defines the (default empty) set of "auto-commands", commands automatically rendered by just typing the letters without typing a backslash first.
+`autoCommands` defines the set of commands automatically rendered by just typing the letters without typing a backslash first.

+This takes a string formatted as a space-delimited list of LaTeX commands.
+Each LaTeX command must be at least letters only with a minimum length of 2 characters.

+For example, with `autoCommands` set to `'pi theta'`, the word 'pi' automatically converts to the pi symbol and the word 'theta' automatically converts to the theta symbol.

 ## autoOperatorNames

-`autoOperatorNames`, a list of the same form (space-delimited letters-only each length>=2), and overrides the set of operator names that automatically become non-italicized when typing the letters without typing a backslash first, like `sin`, `log`, etc. (Defaults to [the LaTeX built-in operator names](http://latex.wikia.com/wiki/List_of_LaTeX_symbols#Named_operators:_sin.2C_cos.2C_etc.), but with additional trig operators like `sech`, `arcsec`, `arsinh`, etc.)
+`autoOperatorNames` overrides the set of operator names that automatically become non-italicized when typing the letters without typing a backslash first, like `sin`, `log`, etc.

+This defaults to [the LaTeX built-in operator names](http://latex.wikia.com/wiki/List_of_LaTeX_symbols#Named_operators:_sin.2C_cos.2C_etc.) with additional trig operators like `sech`, `arcsec`, `arsinh`, etc. If you want some of these italicized after setting this property, you will have to add them to the list.

+Just like [`autoCommands`](http://mathquill.readthedocs.org/en/latest/Config/#autocommands) above, this takes a string formatted as a space-delimited list of LaTeX commands.

 ## substituteTextarea

-`substituteTextarea`, a function that creates a focusable DOM element, called when setting up a math field.
-It defaults to `<textarea autocorrect=off .../>`, but for example, [Desmos](https://www.desmos.com/calculator) substitutes `<span tabindex=0></span>` on iOS to suppress the built-in virtual keyboard in favor of a custom math keypad that calls the MathQuill API.
-Unfortunately there's no universal [check for a virtual keyboard](http://stackoverflow.com/q/2593139/362030), you can't even [detect a touchscreen](http://www.stucox.com/blog/you-cant-detect-a-touchscreen/) (notably [Modernizr gave up](https://github.com/Modernizr/Modernizr/issues/548)) and even if you could, Windows 8 and ChromeOS devices have both physical keyboards and touchscreens and you can connect physical keyboards to iOS and Android devices with Bluetooth, so touchscreen != virtual keyboard.
-Desmos currently sniffs the user agent for iOS, so Bluetooth keyboards just don't work in Desmos on iOS, the trade offs are up to you.
+`substituteTextarea` is a function that creates a focusable DOM element that is called when setting up a math field.
+Overwriting this may be useful for hacks like suppressing built-in virtual keyboards.
+It defaults to `<textarea autocorrect=off .../>`.

+For example, [Desmos](https://www.desmos.com/calculator) substitutes `<span tabindex=0></span>` on iOS to suppress the built-in virtual keyboard in favor of a custom math keypad that calls the MathQuill API.
+Unfortunately there's no universal [check for a virtual keyboard](http://stackoverflow.com/q/2593139/362030) or [way to detect a touchscreen](http://www.stucox.com/blog/you-cant-detect-a-touchscreen/) and even if you could a touchscreen != virtual keyboard (Windows 8 and ChromeOS devices have both physical keyboards and touchscreens and iOS and Android devices can have Bluetooth keyboards).
+Desmos currently sniffs the user agent for iOS, so Bluetooth keyboards just don't work in Desmos on iOS.
+The trade offs are up to you.

 # Handlers

-Handlers are called directly on the `handlers` object passed in, preserving the `this` value, so you can do stuff like:
+Handlers are called after a specified event.
+They are called directly on the `handlers` object passed in, preserving the `this` value, so you can do stuff like:
 ```js
 var MathList = P(function(_) {
   _.init = function() {